 Technique 2: Snow Covered Pine Cones Using Epsom Salt

-- A generous sprinkle of Epsom salts attached with glue gives pine cones an icy appearance.
-Full tutorial from My Clever Nest.
+- A generous sprinkle of Epsom salts after brushing the tops of pine cones with white school glue gives them an icy, frosted appearance.
+Full tutorial from My Clever Nest (website no longer active).

 - Modge Podge can also be used to secure a sprinkle of Epsom Salt in place.
 Full tutorial from Made in a Day.